cmda-bt/fe-course-21-22/week-3.md

 * Continue working on job story.
 Make sure to finish HTML & CSS.
 Start working on the client side JavaScript Enhancement
 * Read and research Higher Order Functions [Chapter 4: Higher Order Functions] (https://eloquentjavascript.net/05_higher_order.html)

+## Hand in

+Hand in your findings of the above described chapters (chapter 15 and 18).
+You can do so by navigating to the issues section, click create new issue and select the week 2 issue template.
+Each chapter can be summarized by 300 words - three chapters so 900 words total.

 [cover]: https://eloquentjavascript.net/img/chapter_picture_15.jpg